Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 ### Brief

 Vriom 20th Century Cathode is a collection of skeuomorphic Mega Bezel presets for pre-millennial consoles.
-They aim to simulate the feel of playing games on era appropriate 13-19 inch CRTs and provide more immersive retro gaming experiences.
+They aim to simulate the feel of playing games on era-appropriate 13–19 inch CRTs and provide more immersive retro gaming experiences.

 <br>